wp-plugins/healcode-mindbody-widget/readme.txt

 * E-commerce integration with MINDBODY account via integrated HealCode's Consumer Cart
 * Changes made in MINDBODY auto-update in real-time in the widget on a website

+= Registration Widget =
-Registration Widget - clients can do paperless registration and get set up in your MINDBODY account.
+* Clients can do paperless registration and get set up in your MINDBODY account.
 * Supports liability release agreements that are created/stored in MINDBODY
 * Creates profile in MINDBODY with information inputted by new registrant
 * Creates PDF of info supplied in profile in MINDBODY